Is it safe to visit North Korea?

 The general perception surrounding North Korean tourism is that it is unsafe.
-However, approximately 6-8,000 Western tourists a year venture into North Korea and despite reports of arbitrary detainment prominent on our television screens and warnings against all travel from foreign governments, overwhelming majority of tourists return safely without incident.
+However, approximately 6-8,000 Western tourists a year venture into North Korea and despite reports of arbitrary detainment prominent on our television screens and warnings against all travel from foreign governments, the overwhelming majority of tourists return safely without incident.

 At Uri Tours, we have guided tourists into North Korea for over 15 years and based on our experience, North Korea is a safe, educational and rewarding destination for tourists so long as you follow the rules of the tour.